 3) Do you support or oppose changing state law to allow adults 21 and older to possess limited amounts of marijuana and establishing a system in which marijuana is regulated and taxed similarly to alcohol?
 Under such a system, it would remain illegal to consume marijuana in public or drive under the influence of marijuana.

 4) Industrial hemp is genetically similar to marijuana but contains less than 0.3% of the psychoactive chemical in marijuana (THC).
 At least 34 states have passed legislation related to industrial hemp.
 The crop can be cultivated around the world for its seed and fiber, which are used in many legal products, such as paper, textiles, construction materials, and fuel.
 Do you support or oppose changing state law to allow the cultivation of industrial hemp?

 5) Do you agree or disagree that states should be able to carry out their own marijuana policies without interference from the federal government?

-This voter guide was compiled, published, and funded by members of Texans for Responsible Marijuana Policy, a broad coalition of organizations, activists, and community leaders dedicated to 1) enacting a comprehensive and compassionate medical marijuana law; 2) removing penalties for adults’ possession of marijuana for personal use; and/or 3) replacing the illicit market for cannabis with a safe, legal, and accountable market.
+This voter guide was compiled, published, and funded by members of Texans for Responsible Marijuana Policy, a broad coalition of organizations, activists, and community leaders dedicated to:

 Texas NORML originated the guide in 2012, and we’d like to thank them for helping to put this year’s guide together.
-Our goal is to help voters make educated decisions when they go to the polls to vote in the Democratic or Republican Primary.
+Our goal is to help voters make educated decisions when they go to the polls to vote in the 2018 General Election.